vmware/vSphere-machine-learning-extension/examples/model_serving/nlp/roberta/README.md

 RoBERTa builds on BERT’s language masking strategy and modifies key hyperparameters in BERT, including removing BERT’s next-sentence pretraining objective, and training with much larger mini-batches and learning rates.
 RoBERTa was also trained on an order of magnitude more data than BERT, for a longer amount of time.
 This allows RoBERTa representations to generalize even better to downstream tasks compared to BERT.

-This tutorial guides you to run the RoBERTa model with [this Jupyter notebook](https://github.com/vmware/vSphere-machine-learning-extension/blob/main/examples/model_serving/nlp/roberta/RoBERTa.ipynb).
+This tutorial demonstrates the basic usage of RoBERTa, especially *classification tasks* with a Jupyter notebook.

 Steps to run the example: